Pipedream Integration Guide

 • One for Pipedream API access (Airweave to Pipedream)

-• One for each source app (Pipedream to Notion/Slack/etc.)
+• One for each source app (Pipedream to Notion/Asana/etc.)

 2. Custom OAuth clients only: